caleorourke/grunt-jekyll-pages/README.md

 ## Getting Started
 This plugin requires Node.js `>=0.10` and Grunt.js `>=0.4.0`.

-Jekyll and the GitHub Pages gem ([pages-gem](https://github.com/github/pages-gem)) also needs to be installed.
+Jekyll and GitHub Pages ([pages-gem](https://github.com/github/pages-gem)) must also be installed.
 Refer to the [Jekyll Installation](https://jekyllrb.com/docs/installation) guide for instructions.

 If you haven't used [Grunt](http://gruntjs.com) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide.
 It explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: